letsencrypt/boulder/README.md

 user with the default password, so if you have disabled that account or changed the password you may have to adjust the file or recreate the commands.

+Edit the "key" section of test/config/ca.json to replace "ConfigFile": "test/test-ca.key-pkcs11.json" with "File": "test/test-ca.key".

-Start each boulder component with test configs (Ctrl-C kills all):
+Start all boulder components with test configs (Ctrl-C kills all):

     ./start.py